Available Liferay Portal 7.4 GA6+, DXP 7.3 GA1+

 To add it to the manual set, go back to Site Administration and navigate to Content & Data → Site Builder.

 Click on Space Program Images or select → Edit next to Space Program Images.

 Next to Asset Entries click Select → Basic Document.

 Navigate back to the Home page to see your image added to the list.

-Content Sets are a powerful feature which provide one place to easily define content and other assets to be displayed all over your site.
+Content sets provide one place to define content and other assets to be displayed all over your site.
 Their reusability also means less repeated work involved in getting great content delivered to your users.